Trump runs into the difficulty of Putin diplomacy and ending a long war

 Some see a Putin win and a Trump loss

-Former Russian President Dmitry Medvedev, deputy head of Russia’s Security Council, praised the summit as a breakthrough in restoring high-level dialogue between Moscow and Washington, describing the talks as “calm, without ultimatums and threats.”
+Former Russian President Dmitry Medvedev, deputy head of Russia’s Security Council, praised the summit as a breakthrough in restoring high-level dialogue between Moscow and Washington.

-Former Swedish Prime Minister Carl Bildt said the summit was “a distinct win for Putin.
+Former Swedish Prime Minister Carl Bildt called the meeting “a distinct win for Putin.
 He didn’t yield an inch” but was also “a distinct setback for Trump.
 No ceasefire in sight.”

 “What the world sees is a weak and wobbling America,” Bildt posted on X.